-In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability model for the central portion of the Gulf Coast Aquifer System (Chowdhury and others, 2004) was run for this analysis.
-San Patricio County Groundwater Conservation District water budgets were extracted for the historical model period (1981 through 1999) using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
-The average annual water budget values for recharge, surface water outflow, inflow to the district, and outflow from the district for the Gulf Coast Aquifer System within the district are summarized in this report.
+In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the central portion of the Gulf Coast Aquifer System (Chowdhury and others, 2004) was run for this analysis.
+Calhoun County Groundwater Conservation District water budgets were extracted for the historical model period used for calibration of the model using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
+The average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net inter-aquifer flow (upper), and net interaquifer flow (lower) for the portion of the aquifer system located within the district are summarized in this report.